aspnetzero/documents/docs/en/Overview-Angular.md

 2. We should configure IIS to bind this static IP to our application.

 There may be other ways of doing it but this is the simplest way.

+#### AppComponentBase

+If you inherit your components from **AppComponentBase** class, you can get many commonly used services as pre-injected (like localization, permission checker, feature checker, ui notify/message, settings and so on...).
+For example; you can just use **l(...)** function In views and **this.l(...)** function in component classes for localization.
+See pre-built components for example usages.